 How does it feel to have been selected 3 times for the shortlist?

 I am very happy that I have been three times short-listed for the European Press Prize.
 All three texts that were chosen were very important for me and in particular “Greece’s lost generation” (that appeared in the Greek edition of VICE), which is an article based on my personal experience, was written as a confrontation with this experience and reflects –I think– the experience of thousands of young persons in Greece in the period of crisis.
-After each announcement, I felt a little stronger.
+After each nomination, I felt a little stronger.
 However, apart from that, this gave me the possibility to be part of the very creative community of the European Press Prize and to come in contact with important colleagues from all over Europe.
 This has been a very important experience for anyone who has ever been nominated.

 Could you describe the media landscape in Greece?